 A question mark (?) appearing adjacent to a mine symbol indicates that no plan is available for that particular mine and its location is approximate.
 Current mine permit boundaries are also indicated on the maps.

 Although every effort has been made to ensure that all mines have been drawn in their correct locations, errors and omissions are likely when the only sources are old and incomplete plans and documents.
 It is also probable that there are abandoned mines in the province currently unknown to the AER.
-If you can provide any additional information to update this atlas, please contact the Coal and Unconventional Gas Department at 403-297-8519.

 For the convenience of those who may want to download or print a copy of the data list, two file types are available.
 Supporting information has been modified as of May 15, 2015: